History and Purpose of the American Oriental Society

 1951, and its annual meetings have become an important forum for

 scholars of pre-modern Asia.
 While in recent years papers

-they have not been exclusively so.
-The Western Branch actively
+have not been exclusively so.
+The Western Branch actively encourages

-encourages scholars with a wide range of regional specialties as
+scholars with a wide range of regional specialties as well as

 2. Officers of the Western Branch, 2013-2016